comworkio/comwork-cloud-wiki/portainer.md

 * Clean the docker/OCI images
 * Connect to a private docker/OCI registry
 * Kubernetes integration
-* Deploy directly your containers from a catalog or a docker-compose file you just have to upload like a real Heroku/Netlify like PaaS
+* Deploy directly your containers from a catalog or a docker-compose file you just have to upload like a real PaaS[^2]

+[^2]: Platform as a service

 ## Demo and tutorials